KenoLabs/colored-fields/desc/colored-fields-desc-en.md

 Please, note that running the system update will lead to the logout of all users.

-To update/remove the "Colored Fields" module from the system, use the corresponding options from its single record actions drop-down list in `Administration > Module Manager`.
+To update/remove the "Colored Fields" module from the system, use the corresponding options from its single record actions menu in `Administration > Module Manager`.

-*Please, note that the "Colored Fields" module can also be installed together with [TreoPIM](https://treopim.com/help/what-is-treopim) and it is PIM dependent, i.e. if PIM is still installed in the system, the "Colored Fields" module cannot be removed.*
+Please, note that the "Colored Fields" module can also be installed together with [TreoPIM](https://treopim.com/help/what-is-treopim) and it is PIM dependent, i.e. if PIM is still installed in the system, the "Colored Fields" module cannot be removed.

 ## Administrator Functions